hertogp/imagine/README.md

     The imagine class puts documentation of topics at your fingertips, like so:

         ```imagine
-        class
+        klass
         ```

-      Use `imagine` as class to get the module's docstring (ie this text) and/or one or more of the commands you're interested in, each on a separate line.
+      Use `imagine` as klass to get the module's docstring (ie this text) and/or one or more of the commands you're interested in, each on a separate line.

+    Thanks for feedback:

+    - amietn
+    - chdemko
+    - heyrict
+    - priiduonu

 Individual Classes
 ------------------